-The sometimes deep wind slabs can be released easily. or in isolated cases naturally, in particular on steep shady slopes above the tree line.
-In many cases the avalanches are medium-sized.
-The avalanche prone locations are to be found especially adjacent to ridgelines above approximately 2200 m.
+The wind slabs can be released easily. or in isolated cases naturally, in particular on steep shady slopes at high altitudes and in high Alpine regions.
+Sometimes the avalanches are medium-sized.
+The avalanche prone locations are to be found especially adjacent to ridgelines above approximately 2400 m.
 The prevalence of such avalanche prone locations will increase as the day progresses.